 The FDA approved pre-exposure prophylaxis, or PrEP, for HIV-negative people in 2012.
 When taken daily, PrEP can reduce the risk of HIV from sex by more than 90 percent and from intravenous drug use by 70 percent, according to the CDC.
 A major study completed in 2019 showed that over 750 gay men on an anti-viral treatment did not transmit the virus to their partners.
 "Our findings provide conclusive evidence that the risk of HIV transmission through anal sex when HIV viral load is suppressed is effectively zero," the paper, published in Lancet, stated.

-At the end of 2017, some 36.9 million people were living with HIV/AIDS worldwide, and 940,000 people died from AIDS-related illnesses that year, according to WHO.
-Sub-Saharan Africa remains the most severely affected region, accounting for nearly 70 percent of the world’s current HIV cases.
+At the end of 2019, some 38 million people were living with HIV/AIDS worldwide, and 940,000 people died from AIDS-related illnesses that year, according to WHO.
+Sub-Saharan Africa remains the most severely affected region, accounting for nearly two-thirds of the world’s current HIV cases.

 Origin of HIV and AIDS: AVERT.